Breastfeeding Versus Pumping- Everything You Need to Know

 What are the pros and cons of breastfeeding versus pumping?

-One con to exclusively breastfeeding is that no one else can feed your baby.
+One disadvantage to exclusive breastfeeding is that no one else can feed your baby.
 It is completely up to you to handle every single feeding.
-That can seem daunting as a mom who is exhausted.
+That can seem daunting as a new mom who is exhausted.
 Another thing is that your husband doesn’t get the chance to feed the baby.
 If neither of those bothers you, then you’ll be fine!

-Make sure that you not only have your breast pump ready, but I would HIGHLY recommend that you have at least one set of spare parts.
+Make sure that you not only have your breast pump ready, but I would HIGHLY recommend that you have at least one set of spare breast pump parts.
 Chances are you’ll need them at some point anyway, but the last thing you want to happen, is for something to break on your pump and you not be prepared to fix it.
-That could be the difference of being able to continue to breastfeed and not.
+Or, you accidentally forget your pump parts at home.
+(I may or may not have had this happen to me at work.)

 Another thing I would recommend if you are going to be exclusively pumping is to have a manual breast pump available just in case you need it.
 I have not personally used it, but I know the Haakaa Manual Breast Pump is loved by a lot of pumping moms!

-I fell into this category with my kids.
-After my first, I went back to work and finished the school year.
-I was breastfeeding, so it was necessary that I pump at work.
+When I first became a mom, I went back to work as a teacher and finished the school year.
+I was breastfeeding, so it was necessary that I figure out how to use a breast pump at work.
 It was difficult at first to get into a rhythm that was going to work for me.
-But I once I did, it wasn’t an issue.
+But, once I did, it wasn’t an issue.

 Are there any benefits to pumping instead of breastfeeding?

-Another benefit of pumping instead of breastfeeding is that other people can feed your baby too.
+Another one of the benefits of exclusively pumping instead of breastfeeding is that other people can feed your baby too.
 You will love this especially when you are exhausted and want to get more than 2-4 hours of sleep at a time.
 When my babies were little, I would often only get a max of 4 hours of sleep at a time.
-If your baby has colic, which one of mine did, letting someone else feed your baby while you sleep can seriously be the difference between not having a mental breakdown.
+If your baby has colic, which one of mine did, letting someone else feed your baby while you sleep can be a serious gamechanger.

-It is ok to just use the pump and not breastfeed?
+It is ok to just use the breast pump and not breastfeed?

-Related Post: The 4 BEST Comfortable Nursing Bras with Support!
+A Must Read!: The 4 MOST Comfortable Nursing Bras with Support!

 What is a good breastfeeding and pumping schedule?

 I would get some stuff done at school and then pump before students arrived. (approx. 7:20 am) The next time I would get a chance to pump would be around 10:20 am.
-Then, I would pump during my plan period, which was around 1 pm.
+Then, I would pump again at around 1 pm.
 If I had a meeting after school, I would pump between the end of school and the meeting, but if not, I would head home and feed the baby once I got home.
 Once home, I would nurse on demand until the next morning and then I would do it again.

 What does an exclusively pumping schedule look like?